haoliangyu/rx-from-csv/README.md

 ## Use

-Import this library and it will add a static `fromCSV` operator to the rxjs `Observable` class.
+This library exposes a static `fromCSV` operator:

 ```
-public fromCSV(path: string, options?: object): Observable<T>;
+fromCSV(path: string, options?: object): Observable<T>;
 ```

-This operator will load the CSV file from the give path and emit each row as an object, whose keys are column names and values are column values.
+The new `fromCSV` operator will load the CSV file from the give path and emit each row as an object, whose keys are column names and values are column values.

 Parameters: